 IRiS Working Paper Series: Reimagining society in the age of superdiversity

-The IRiS working paper series is edited by Dr Nando Sigona and Dr Aleksandra Kozlowska at the Institute for Research into Superdiversity, University of Birmingham.
-We welcome proposals for IRiS Working Papers Series from researchers, policy makers and practitioners.
+The series is edited by IRiS Deputy Director Dr Nando Sigona and associate member Dr Aleksandra Kozlowska and is open for proposals from researchers, policy makers and practitioners.
 For queries and proposals, please email: firstname.lastname@example.org.